Han-Cheng22/Brucella_zoonotic_potential_prediction_models/README.md

-# *Brucella* strain zoonotic potential predict models
+# *Brucella* strain zoonotic potential prediction models
 This repository contains the code and data to reproduce all analyses from the "Machine learning based on pangenome-wide association studies reveals the impact of host source on the zoonotic potential of closely related bacterial pathogens" paper.
 ## Requirements
   We recommend using Anaconda3 to create a conda python environment for this project.
 The environment configuration file **environment.yaml** is provided in the repository.